Our Academic Goal

 Bible and Chapel

 Every Friday, a chapel service is held.
 Our chapel speakers mainly include the pastoral staff of Emmanuel Baptist Church and a few pastors in the area.
-Bible classes are taught two days a week by trained pastoral staff and are designed to help students develop a biblical worldview.
+Bible classes are taught three days a week by trained pastoral staff and are designed to help students develop a biblical worldview.